orb-lang/espalier/doc/md/peg/metis.md

    local ruleSet = Set {}   -- #{rule_name}

    for name in grammar :filter 'name' do
+      -- #Todo: this is probably the second time this happens?
+      -- this, and the second one with rule_name, can be changed to -- asserts, then removed
       local token = normalize(name:span())
       name.token = token
       nameSet[token] = true